 monday.com is a flexible tool that provides a structure that can easily be configured to suit teams working to agile and various hybrid methodologies.
 Because they’ve done away with some of the extra trimmings of typical PM tools, monday.com is a great choice for teams who want a simple, unobstructed focus on the work that needs to be done.

-When using this tool, you put tasks on a board, and when you add in the steps you’ll need to take to get it done.
-It’s vaguely similar to a spreadsheet—but a much nicer-looking one that comes with multiple views (kanban board, Gantt-style charts, list views) alerts, notifications, assignees, automated processes, and a lot more.
+When using this tool, you put tasks on a board, and then you add in the steps you’ll need to take to get it done.
+It’s vaguely similar to a spreadsheet—but a much nicer-looking one that comes with multiple views (Kanban board, Gantt-style charts, list views) alerts, notifications, assignees, automated processes, and a lot more.
 Other features include a customizable task board for managing task status, assignee, due date, etc.

 You can track your agile projects with monday.com’s project dashboards that collect data from multiple boards to easily see work in progress.
 You’ll also find easy file sharing and communication features such as mentions, comments, and hashtags.